greyhands2/vanilla-nodejs-apis/first-app/README.md

 ENV_NAME=staging node index.js
 ENV_NAME=production node index.js

+To run the tests
+node test

 start up app with debug messages for only the workers file for example NODE_DEBUG=workers NODE_ENV=staging node index.js

+To run in strict mode:

+NODE_ENV=staging node --use_strict index-strict.js

+using the Node Debugger

+NODE_ENV=staging node inspect index-debug.js

+when using the debugger use "cont" for continue the execution, "next" to step to the next breakpoint, "in" to step in,  "out" to step out and "pause" to pause it.
+You can also use "repl" instead of "cont" to programmatically  work on the values

 Nodejs Libaries used here
 * Commandline Options:  we were able to start the app with env variables such as NODE_DEBUG, NODE_ENV